Random Embeddings of Graphs: The Expected Number of Faces in Most Graphs is Logarithmic: Log-square bound---proof of

-{\bf Random process A.}\phantomsection \begin{enumerate} \item Order the vertices of the graph $v_{n}, \dots, v_1$ arbitrarily, we process the vertices in this order. \item Start with vertices $v_n$ and $v_{n-1}$.
+{\bf Random process A.}\phantomsection \begin{enumerate} \item Order the vertices of the graph $v_{n}, \dots, v_1$ arbitrarily and process the vertices in this order. \item Start with vertices $v_n$ and $v_{n-1}$.
 They belong to one temporary face and no face has been closed so far. \item Consider vertex $v_k$ for $k\in[n-2]$.
 Label the darts of~$D_k$ as $\{d_1, \dots, d_{n-1}\}$ arbitrarily.
-We define $R_k$ as this order, that is $R_k(d_i) = d_{i+1}$ (indices modulo~$n-1$).
-Let $C_k \df \{n,n-1,\dots,k+1, u,u,\dots,u\}$ where there are $k-1$ copies of the symbol $u$ that represent that the dart choosing this option becomes unpaired.
-This is the set of choices of where the darts may lead at the end of this step. \begin{enumerate} \item Process darts in~$D_k$ in order $d_1, d_2, \dots, d_{n-1}$.
-If $k>1$, we may assume $d_1$ is unpaired. \item Consider the dart $d_\ell$ which is next in the order. {\bf Random choice 1a:}\phantomsection Pick a symbol from the set $C_k$ uniformly at random, then remove this choice from $C_k$. \begin{itemize} \item Case 1: \emph{The choice was some $i \geq k+1$}. {\bf Random choice 1b:}\phantomsection Then pick an unpaired dart $d'$ uniformly at random from those at $v_i$.
+We define $R_k$ as this cyclic order, that is $R_k(d_i) = d_{i+1}$ (except $R_k(d_{n-1}) = d_{1}$).
+Let $C_k \df \{n,n-1,\dots,k+1, u,u,\dots,u\}$ where there are $k-1$ copies of the symbol $u$ representing that the dart choosing $u$ remains unpaired.
+This is the multi-set of choices of where the darts may lead at the end of this step. \begin{enumerate} \item Process darts in $D_k$ in order $d_1, d_2, \dots, d_{n-1}$.
+If $k>1$, give $d_1$ the label $u$, remove one copy of $u$ from $C_k$, and proceed processing $d_2$.
+If $k=1$, start by processing $d_1$. \item Consider the dart $d_\ell$ which is next in the order. {\bf Random choice 1a:}\phantomsection Pick a symbol from the set $C_k$ uniformly at random, then remove this choice from $C_k$. \begin{itemize} \item Case 1: \emph{The choice was some $i \geq k+1$}. {\bf Random choice 1b:}\phantomsection Then pick an unpaired dart $d'$ uniformly at random from those at $v_i$.
 Then add the transposition $(d',d_\ell)$ to the permutation $L$. \item Case 2: \emph{The choice was some $u$.} Then leave dart $d_\ell$ unpaired. \end{itemize} Continue to the next dart in the order. \end{enumerate} Continue to the next vertex in the order. $\lrcorner$ \end{enumerate}